ashira104/Lusternia-Packages/README.md

  - Bix Echoes
    ~ Install only, no activation needed.
    ~ Will echo the exits on all orgbixes, torus, cubix, and prism
+ - Continuum Polyhedron Feeder
+   ~ COHELP for a pop-up with commands.
+   ~ Will assist with feeding crystals to the polyhedrons on Continuum.
  - Essence Change
    ~ Install only, no activation needed.
    ~ Will show essence gain/loss